yandexdataschool/Practical_DL/week02_autodiff/README.md

 As usual, go to `seminar_pytorch.ipynb` and follow instructions from there.
 You will also need to pass `homework_pytorch.ipynb` for full score.

 __Alternative (TensorFlow):__ a similar tutorial for tensorflow is provided in `tensorflow.ipynb`.
 From now on, you *can* submit assignments in any framework - but you will have to do some extra engineering in that case.
-However, unless you're already profficient with PyTorch, we recommend you stick to it.
+However, unless you're already proficient with PyTorch, we recommend you stick to it.